 The evaporator fan of your refrigerator is found within the freezer compartment.
 It receives the air coming from the evaporator coil and proceeds to circulate the air into the whole unit.

-It functions closely with the damper assembly of your refrigerator that is responsible for controlling how much cold air gets to be distributed into the fresh food compartment of your refrigerator.
+It functions closely with the damper assembly of your refrigerator which is responsible for controlling how much cold air gets to be distributed into the fresh food compartment of your refrigerator.

 Function and Operation